 Take an honest look at your monthly spending and tell me you can’t drum up a measly $50 to put toward investing.
 Do you need to stop at Starbucks every single day or can you go every other day?
 Do you need all those premium movie channels that you never watch anyway?
-Can you brown bag a few times a month instead of going out for lunch every day?
+Can you brown bag your lunch a few times a month instead of eating out every day?
 Small sacrifices like these can add up to big savings over time.

 Sell Your Clutter

 We all have plenty of stuff that just sits around the house collecting dust.
 Take a few hours to clean out your attic, basement, or garage and you’ll likely find all sorts of things you can sell to raise some quick cash.
 If the weather is nice you could hold a yard sale, otherwise you can always list your items on eBay or Craigslist.